laptou/rain-library-client/readme.md

 This application employs [Vue.js](http://vuejs.org) for displaying the interface and uses [Sass](https://sass-lang.com/) for styling.

+## How to Use This Application

+Everything important in this application can be accessed either through the hamburger menu in the top right or through the search bar on the home screen.

+To find a book or a person (author, librarian, student), simply start typing into the search box.

+To find reports of recent checkouts and fines, click the hamburger menu

 ## An If-Then Sequence that saves the user time

 Here's an example from [`book-search-item.vue`](https://github.com/laptou/rain-library-client/blob/master/src/component/control/search/book-search-item.vue):